NavigationContentFooter

 For this section you need, as a prerequisite, a domain managed on the Scaleway “Domains and DNS” service.

 The domain used for this tutorial can be of type internal when bought with your Scaleway account, or of the external type if you want to re-use a domain bought with an external DNS registrar.
 If you choose the external method, you can follow the How to add an external domain to DNS documentation.
-If you don’t want to delegate all your domain to your Scaleway account, import your domain, but do not change the name servers in your registrar.
+If you don’t want to delegate all your domains to your Scaleway account, import your domain, but do not change the name servers in your registrar.
 Then you can create a “DNS zone” in Scaleway on your external domain, and declare two NS records in your registrar matching this zone.
-For example, with a domain “your-domain.tld” imported in Scaleway, you can create a DNS zone “scw”, and delegate this zone in your registrar by adding those two records:
+For example, with a domain “your-domain.tld” imported in Scaleway, you can create a DNS zone “scw”, and delegate this zone to your registrar by adding those two records:

 scw 600 IN NS ns0.dom.scw.cloud.